Architectural glass: Drawn Sheet glass (Fourcault process)

 Drawn Sheet glass was made by dipping a leader into a vat of molten glass then pulling that leader straight up while a film of glass hardened just out of the vat – this is known as the Fourcault process.
 This film or ribbon was pulled up continuously held by tractors on both edges while it cooled.
 After 12 metres or so it was cut off the vertical ribbon and tipped down to be further cut.
 This glass is clear but has thickness variations due to small temperature changes just out of the vat as it was hardening.
 These variations cause lines of slight distortions.
 This glass may still be seen in older houses.
 Float glass replaced this process.

-Irving Wightman Colburn development a similar method independently.
+Irving Wightman Colburn developed a similar method independently.
 He began experimenting with the method in 1899, and started production in 1906.
 He went bankrupt, but was bought by Michael Joseph Owens.
 Because the method was imperfect, they kept refining it till 1916 when they felt it was perfect, and opened a glass factory based on the technology the year after.